ofattouh/ofattouh/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Hi, I’m @ofattouh
+👋 Hi, I’m Omar :) Git Hub Handle: @ofattouh

-👀 I’m interested in coding and new technologies
+👀 I am Full Stack Developer.
+I have passion for coding and learning new technologies

-🌱 I’m currently developing for Node JS, React JS, Vue JS, Word press and mobile platforms using react native
+🌱 I’m developing for this Tech stack: Node JS (MEAN), React JS, Vue JS, PHP (LAMP), Word press, Drupal, Apostrophe CMS and mobile app built with React Native (RN)

-💞️ I’m looking to collaborate on new promising platforms
+💞️ I’m wiling to collaborate on new promising platforms and startups

-📫 You can reach me @ ofattouh2@gmail.com
+📫 You can reach me at: ofattouh@gmail.com